Crawl budget is the number of pages that search engine crawlers are allowed to visit on your website.

 Here’s a breakthrough of all the messages you can encounter:

-You can also check the crawl requests breakdown, by:
+In the crawl stats page, you can also check the crawl requests breakdown, by:

 - Response